VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 17/11/2023   3.00pm
-i started my 3 part of my 2 assignment first i make i  class Covertype.cs under models folder then make new class and interface under repositry folder ...after that i new code to applicationDbContext.cs named CoverType then i run a migration command (20231117214837_AddCoverTypeToDB.cs)...
+i started my 3 part of my 2 assignment first i make i  class Covertype.cs under models folder then make new class and interface under repositry folder ...after that i new code to applicationDbContext.cs named CoverType then i run a migration command add migration AddcoverTypeToDb...which  makes a new folder named (20231117214837_AddCoverTypeToDB.cs)

-then i modify my code in covertyperepositry and icovertyperepositry i updated code in files then i added code to unitofwork and iunitofwork
+then i modify my code in covertyperepositry and icovertyperepositry i updated code in files then i added code to unitofwork and i unitofwork

+20/11/2023   11.26pm

+then i added i new folder named covertypecontroller and modify my code then i add a code in layout to get covertype in brower